Click here to go to the main page

 Location: Markt

-From 1648 the St. Jan had been in the possesion of the protestant minority.
+Since 1648 the St. Jan had been in the posession of the protestant minority.
 But in 1809 king Lodewijk Napoleon visited Oosterhout and returned the church to its original owners.
 The protestants were given this new Reformed church in neo-classical style instead.
+It was designed by H. Huysers.

 Location: Rulstraat 6

-The front of the former H. Hartkerk ('Sacred Heartchurch') is the only remaining part of this neo-Gothic church, which was designed by P.J. van Genk and built in 1882.
-The front now serves as a gate to a small square.
+The front of the former H. Hartkerk ('Sacred Heart church') is the only remaining part of this Neo-Gothic church, which was designed by P.J. van Genk and built in 1882.
+The front now serves as a chapel and a gate to a small square.

 Location: Arendstraat 35